 - If you want to make more complex changes to the project's rule, click the triangle next to Rule Editor.

 In that case, make sure to read our in-depth article on editing rules.

 The "Unassigned" Pseudo-Project

-Once you have assigned a substantial portion of your time to various projects, it becomes harder to figure our which times you have not assigned yet.
+Once you have assigned a substantial portion of your time to various projects, it becomes more difficult to figure out which times you have not assigned yet.
 The "Unassigned" pseudo-project makes this easier by showing you only the activities that do not belong to any project yet.
 Simply select "Unassigned" in the sidebar to enable this filter, then start assigning the activities you see in your lists.

 Often, one big "Project" actually consists of several smaller parts.